ashishkatoch/Slot-Machine/README.md

 There is  CASH OUT button on the screen, but there's a twist there as well.

 ## Tasks

-- Implement assignment using:
-    - Language: *PHP*
-    - Framework: *any framework*
 - When a user opens the app, a session is created on the server, and they have 10 starting credits.
 - **Server side:**
     - When a user has less than 40 credits in the game session, their rolls are truly random.